decaycs/gtk3/README.md

 $ git clone https://github.com/decaycs/gtk3 decay-gtk3

 # Then go to the decay version you want
-cd decay-gtk3/decay # or decay-gtk3/dark-decay, or decay-gtk3/light-decay
+cd decay-gtk3/decay # or decay-gtk3/dark-decay, or decay-gtk3/light-decay or decay-gtk3/decayce

 # Then, install sass compiler.
 $ npm install -g sass